 When you’re on a New Mexico mule deer hunt, expect to spend a lot of time behind the glass.
 If you aren’t using your binoculars constantly, then you’re not seeing enough mule deer.
 Learn how to work your field of view in a grid, and leave no stone unturned.
 Sometimes, the flick of an ear or the tip of an antler is all that will give them away.

 3. Be Very Persistent and Don’t Give Up

 Mule deer have an uncanny ability to materialize out of thin air.
 You may have glassed the same hillside a dozen times.
 Then suddenly, a buck will be standing there.
 If you’re not seeing deer, don’t give up.
 Keep your eyes glued to your binoculars and your persistence will eventually pay off.

 4. Be Patient When You Don’t Have an Approach

 When you spot a good buck, don’t be surprised if your guide isn’t eager to go rushing in.
 Take the time to plan your approach.
 Make sure the wind is in your favor.
 Mule deer are creatures of habit.
 If you don’t bump them, they’re likely to stay in the area and follow the same routines.
 Be patient, and wait for the perfect opportunity to put the stalk on a big buck.

 About Our New Mexico Mule Deer Hunts

 LOH Outfitters offers guided hunts for mule deer during the early archery seasons, rifle seasons and late bow hunts.
-For more information on these opportunities, please take a look at our deer hunting page.
+For more information on these opportunities, please take a look at our deer hunting page and read more about How the New Mexico Big Game Draw works.
+Register for the draw at New Mexico Game and Fish.
 You can also send us a message or call Jerry directly at 315-374-8209.